This page contains affiliate links. Please read our disclosure for more info.

 Despite the temptations of panzanella in Tuscany, pesto in Liguria, and cacio e pepe in Rome, Puglian food is our favourite in Italy.

 In a country that lives for its cuisine and where we make annual foodie pilgrimages, that’s no small claim.

-It was dreams of mammoth plates of antipasti that prompted our return for a second visit this September and it only confirmed that the region is foodie heaven.
-Here’s why…
+It was dreams of mammoth plates of antipasti that prompted our second and third visits to Puglia and they only confirmed that the region is foodie heaven.

 Everything is Grown Locally

 Puglia is an agricultural region in the far south of Italy (it’s the heel of the country’s boot).
 With plenty of sun, fertile soil, and a flat landscape it’s ideal for growing vegetables.